RickStrahl/Westwind.RazorHosting/Readme.md

 With a host container you typically will run many requests between the Start() and Stop() operations.

-####RazorFolderHostContainer####
+### RazorFolderHostContainer
 The RazorFolderHostContainer can be used to point to a folder on disk and treat it like a virtual directory for rendering templates from disk.
-Templates are loaded based on a virtual path (~/page.cshtml and ~/sub/page.cshtml) and support the abililty to use @RenderPartial() to render partials in the template.
+Templates are loaded based on a virtual path (`~/page.cshtml` and `~/sub/page.cshtml`) relative to the base folder, and support usage for subpages via `@RenderPartial()` and layout pages via the `Layout` property.

 To run folder host templates: